LLNL/benchpark/docs/add-a-system-config.rst

 2. Next, to match our new system, we change the scheduler to slurm and the number of cores per node to 48, and number of GPUs per node to 2.
 ::
-  # this sets basic attributes of our sytem
+  # this sets basic attributes of our system
   def initialize(self):
         super().initialize()
         self.scheduler = "slurm"